-- You will be responsible for only one affordable monthly payment to anyone of our debt relief programs.
+- You will be responsible for only one affordable monthly payment

-- With a debt settlement program, your debt will be settled at a significantly reduced amount than the principle.
+- With a debt settlement program, your debt will be settled at a significantly reduced amount than the principle

 - If you require a debt management program, Golden Financial Services can refer you to a non-profit debt management company (AKA: Credit Card Consolidation or Consumer Credit Counseling) that is “A” Plus BBB rated & accredited.
-With debt management, consumers will benefit from lower interest rates, reduced monthly payments, and elimination of excessive fees.
+With debt management, consumers will benefit from lower interest rates, reduced monthly payments, and the elimination of excessive fees.

 How does debt consolidation work?

 Debt consolidation is a loan to pay off other debt.
 The point of debt consolidation is to eliminate high-interest accounts.